Community School Class

 About our partner

-The Church of Pakistan, Diocese of Hyderabad runs the Primary Education Project which currently has 77 community established and managed schools, working to meet some of the needs of marginalised communities in rural Sindh.
+The Church of Pakistan, Diocese of Hyderabad, runs the Primary Education Project which currently has 85 community-established and managed schools, educating around 5000 students and working to meet some of the needs of marginalised communities in rural Sindh.

 What you receive

 - Choose from a Printed Card, Download & Print (PDF), E-card, or No Card.

 - Links to Download & Print (PDF) and E-cards are emailed to you after checkout.

 - The amount you have donated will not be on the card.

 - Free standard postage within Australia (5-7 working days) or $6 for Express Post (2-3 working days).
 Express Post cards will normally be sent the same day if the order is made before 1:30pm AEST.
 Please note: Express Post only operates in these areas within Australia.

 - Note: We cannot ship printed cards outside Australia (but you can still order the digital cards).

 - Note: We do NOT write on your cards — they are delivered to you to personalise.